-Critical infrastructure – such as oil and gas, manufacturing, energy and utilities – have long been a growing target for cyber actors, representing a major national security risk.
+Critical infrastructure – such as oil and gas, manufacturing, energy, and utilities – has long been a growing target for cyber actors, representing a major national security risk.
 In 2021, the Florida Water Supply and Colonial Pipeline attacks were a major motivation behind EO 14028 and subsequent security reforms.

-In 2022, experts fear the possibility of increased critical infrastructure attacks from Russian-based cyber actors, especially after president Vladimir Putin threatened “consequences” to any country who “tries to hinder” the nation in its ongoing aggression against Ukraine.
+In 2022, experts fear the possibility of increased critical infrastructure attacks from Russian-based cyber actors, especially after President Vladimir Putin threatened “consequences” to any country that “tries to hinder” the nation in its ongoing aggression against Ukraine.

 The security clearance process has shown remarkable improvements since the Office of the Director of National Intelligence (ODNI) announced its Trusted Workforce 2.0 initiative in 2018.
 Since then, the backlog of security clearances has fallen from record-breaking highs, and continuous evaluation has been rolled out to all DoD clearance holders, allowing them to forego the need for re-evaluation.

 But things aren’t perfect yet: The National Background Investigation Services (NBIS) will not reach full operational capacity until 2023.
 In the meantime, the average time for processing secret and top-secret clearances has fallen behind, and government agencies still suffer from a lack of information sharing that could further expedite the clearance process.